As summer rolls in, so do pesky bugs — especially mosquitoes.

 Rosemary is another beautiful smelling plant that has the opposite effects on mosquitoes.
 The insects hate the smell of it, making it another one of our top home remedies for mosquitoes.

 To utilize rosemary as a natural repellent, gather a few stalks of it and burn them.
 Be sure to monitor them as they burn so as to prevent any potential fire hazards.

 As the stalks burn, you will notice the mosquitoes be driven away from your surroundings.

 Citronella oil is one of the most well-known home remedies for mosquitoes.
 The strong smell that is emitted while burning the oil is a definite repellent for the insects.

 There are citronella candles on the market you can buy.
 Having them on hand while sitting outdoors during the summer can be extremely beneficial.
-The strong scent they emit mask the smell of humans, which will keep mosquitoes at bay.
+The strong scent they emit masks the smell of humans, which will keep mosquitoes at bay.

 Camphor is the distilled bark and wood of a camphor tree.
-It has multiple benefits, including relieving pain, reducing itching, treating minor burns and relieving earaches.
+It has multiple benefits, including relieving pain, reducing itching, treating minor burns, and relieving earaches.